 “Every other place charges,” said Andino.
 “We were advertising free cover so that we could bring the new people.
 For the first two and a half years, even the people that knew how to dance very well, even though it was free, they still wouldn’t come.”

-While some of the beginners have become regulars, others have move on to local studios, such as, Estilo, Art in Motion and others, but still manage to visit after a couple of week or even a moth, which explain the feeling of always seeing new faces on Tuesdays.
+While some of the beginners have become regulars, others have moved on to local studios, such as, Estilo, Art in Motion and others, but still manage to visit after a couple of weeks or even a months, which explains the feeling of always seeing new faces on Tuesdays.

 During the beginning stage of the project, Andino was the only instructor for the Tuesdays lessons, but now two more instructors were added into the equation.

 “You will most likely not get the same lesson back-to-back,” said Brandon Walker a, professional dancer that frequents Lucha.
 “Part of that is that instructors aren’t the same each week.
 A lesson may be repeated, but when that happen an entire month may have already gone by.

 The exact price for a salsa lesson may vary depending on the area and other details, such as, how long the classes are, the number of lesson and whether those will be imparted in the instructor’s studio or the student’s location.